KILO: Active rock

 By 1991 KILO had moved to an active rock format.
 The station is known for playing new bands well before many other stations will add them to their playlist and is usually one of the higher rated stations in Colorado Springs.
 Rich Hawk, who programmed the station for 27 years, was widely considered one of the "fathers of active rock".
 On March 7, 2013, Rich Hawk died after falling into a coma in February.

 Additional information

 The Pure Rock Panel is a fan club of sorts.
 It is used to inform its members of concerts and new releases, and to get feedback about the station.

-During the winter months, the station organizes ski trips to the nearby Monarch Ski Area.
+During the winter months, the station used to organize ski trips to the nearby Monarch Ski Area.
+These trips started in 1978 and ended in 2016.